 But not only do these loans, like all others, have to be paid back, they also require a credit check and are therefore not a guaranteed option for every family.

 The bottom line

-Overall, make sure to keep loan offers separate from gift aid.
-Prioritize the aid that you won’t have to repay when comparing award packages from different schools.
+Overall, when comparing your aid offer letters, make sure you keep loan offers separate from gift aid.
+Prioritize the aid that you won’t have to repay (grants, scholarships, etc.) when comparing award packages from different schools.

 And especially for families with strong credit, remember there may be other loan options with more competitive rates.